Buying these classroom supplies your child’s teacher needs but won’t ask for will help ensure a successful school year for everyone!

 7. Extra clothing.

 Oftentimes, children come to school without extras.
-Accidents of all kinds also happen, leaving students in need of clean clothing.
-Send in your gently used clothing so teachers, or school nurse, can keep it stashed away in case of emergency.
+Accidents of all kinds also happen, leaving students in need of clean clothing (affiliate link).
+Send in your gently used clothing (affiliate link) so teachers, or school nurse, can keep it stashed away in case of emergency.
 Socks, extra pants, and t-shirts, as well as outdoor items like mittens and hats, will always come in handy.
 Don’t forget packages or new socks and underwear!

 When you are school supply shopping this year, consider adding these extra items to your cart.